JeremieBourque1/projetS4/README.md

 1. Install all dependencies
 2. Plug in the OpenCR board to the pc via USB and find the the right communication port
 3. Upload the Arduino code
+4. In RoboAide.py, change the value of `commPort` to the name of your board's port
-3. Run RoboAide.py with python to launch the GUI application
+5. Run RoboAide.py with python to launch the GUI application

 ## Dependencies
 * PySide2